Probate Q&A Series

 5. Present the notarized affidavit, death certificate, and a photo ID to the bank.

-6. The bank will release funds up to the $20,000 cap directly to you for distribution.
+6. The bank will release funds or other personal property described in the affidavit to you for distribution.

 Important Considerations